RomanHuryk/ditcoin-wallet-php/README.md

 # Ditcoin-PHP

-A PHP library for the Ditcoin `simplewallet` JSON-RPC interface.
+A PHP library for the `ditcoin-wallet-rpc` interface.

 For more information about Ditcoin, please visit https://ditcoin.io.